 - Do I consider the social mix of children within groups so that children can feel supported without feeling their abilities are underestimated?

 - Do I encourage a range of metacognitive styles?

 - Are there appropriate consistent daily routines so that the child knows what to expect?

 Children with difficulties are often easily disorientated so require consideration to be given to aspects of seating.
 It is important that they are able to receive attention without having to turn around to see the board or the teacher.
-Visual impact is improved too when there is clear organisation within the classroom, including the classroom walls.
+Visual impact is also improved when there is clear organisation within the classroom, including the classroom walls.